 Anxiety treatment is our number one priority.
 It’s what our top independently rated therapists at Manchester Hypnotherapy specialise in anxiety treatment.
 They are highly experienced in helping you understand your anxiety and more importantly, overcoming it.

-There are very few people who’ve never felt anxiety, stress or panic.
+Very few people have never felt anxiety, stress or panic.
 So many things in life can cause anxiety and worry.
-Money, health, our family or friends, fear of meeting new people, are common worries.
+Money, health, our family or friends, fear of meeting new people, are very common anxieties.
 Fear of loss (of a job, a house, a relationship, of status) call all make you feel worried.
 Anxiety about making the wrong decision, fear of embarrassment or of what others think about us concern us hugely.
 Insecurity about relationships, worrying about making a mistake; fear of being physically or emotionally hurt – all these can cause you to feel anxious.

 Panic, anxiety and stress – it’s all adrenalin

 Anxiety – and sometimes panic – are what happen when your body senses threat, fear and danger.
 This is known as the “fight or flight response”.
 This is all explained lower donw.
 But fight or flight only really works for you if the danger is real, immediate, and physical.
 And most of the anxiety you feel is not about this.
 It’s about money, relationships, mistakes, jobs, health, or an argument you had.
 But your body – and brain – still responds the same way as if you’re really in danger!

 Anxiety changes your body’s response